SNBeast/gb-dlp/protocol.md

 - Client sends "gb-dlp".
 - Host replies with "gb-dlp".

-# Version Negotiation Protocol
+# Protocol Negotiation Protocol
 - Client sends bitmask of supported protocols.
-    - Bit 0: on if client supports Protocol v1
+    - Bit 0: On if client supports Protocol 1
-    - Other bits: reserved
+    - Other bits: Reserved
-- Host sends byte numerically specifying which version among those versions it would like to use.
-For example, $01 for v1, or $05 for a hypothetical v5.
-If the host supports none of the versions in the bitmask, it replies with $00.
+- Host sends byte numerically specifying which protocol among those protocols it would like to use.
+For example, $01 for 1, or $05 for a hypothetical 5.
+If the host supports none of the protocols in the bitmask, it replies with $00.
-- If the host responds with a version that the client does not support, or the host responds with $00, the client responds with $ff and the connection is terminated.
+- If the host responds with a protocol that the client does not support, or the host responds with $00, the client responds with $ff and the connection is terminated.
 Otherwise, a response of $00 is sent and the host's chosen protocol is initiated.

-# Protocol v1
+# Protocol 1
 ## Protocol overview
 - Client sends a system byte:
-    - bit 0: on if client is GBC-compatible
+    - Bit 0: On if client is GBC-compatible
-    - bit 1: on if client is GBC-compatible and on GBA
+    - Bit 1: On if client is GBC-compatible and on GBA
-    - bit 2: on if client is SGB-compatible
+    - Bit 2: On if client is SGB-compatible
 - Host sends $00 if the platform is supported, or any other value otherwise.
 If the response is not $00, the client responds with $ff and the connection is terminated.
 - The client's LCD turns off (and stays off into handoff) so data can be sent to VRAM.
 - When the client is ready, it sends any byte.